stratosphereips/MET/README.md

 The code requires Python 3.8 and depends on Pytorch 1.5.1, Torchvision 0.6.1, Numpy 1.18.5, PyYaml 5.3.1, scikit_learn 0.23.2 and dacite 1.5.1.
 To get all
 neccesary packages run `pip install -r requirements.txt`.

-The framework also requires that the user downloads [ILSVRC2012][1] dataset, which is requirement for some of the attacks as it can't no longer be freely downloaded.

 [1]: http://image-net.org/challenges/LSVRC/2012/downloads.php#images

 ## Running